Cognism | Blog | Connect

 Hiring the right SDRs is critical; providing them with clear progression opportunities and world-class training is also important.

-If you can get the right salespeople, give them everything they need to succeed, and incentivise them to achieve their very best, then you’ll find that your sales operation will run like clockwork.
+If you can get the right salespeople, give them everything they need to succeed, and incentivise them to achieve their very best, then your sales operation will run like clockwork.

-11 tactical sales goal examples for B2B teams
+What are the best sales goal examples for B2B teams?

 1. Monthly sales